 By implementing these technical measures and strategies, eCommerce businesses can ensure their website remains robust, efficient, and customer-friendly during the most lucrative time of the year.

 Want to learn more about preparing your site for better eCommerce performance?
-Visit WP Engine to learn more about our WooCommerce-optimized hosting or speak to a representative for answers to your questions.
+Visit WP Engine or speak to a representative now for answers to your questions.